kylelmay/Simple-Projects/README.md

 # Simple-Projects
-A collection of simple projects for educational purposes.
-The things found in here can range from networking tools to games in a variety of different langauages and are just intended to be hobby projects to help me better understand various mechanics, libraries, and logic surrounding various langauages and projects.
+A collection of simple projects I've developed for educational purposes.
+The things found in here can range from networking tools to games in a variety of different langauages.
+These projects mainly serve the purpose of improving upon my understanding of programming mechanics, langauge libraries, and methodologies, but are also designed to be fully functional applications.

 # Current List:
   1. Subnetting Calculator (C++)